octopus-prime/perft/README.md

 ## Commands

 ### This
-no cli - compiler and run
+no cli - compile and run

 ### Stockfish
 stockfish bench 0 1 8 current perft